FireDiscordBot/docs/README.md

 This is useful for roles such as a "No External Emojis" role that denies `Use External Emoji` for those pesky users using NSFW emotes or a "Bad Memer" role that denies `Attach Files` and `Embed Links` for those who can't help but use their image perms to be disruptive.

-Currently permission roles are limited to 1 permission role for non-premium servers and unlimited for premium servers, which you can learn more about [here](hc/premium.md)
+Currently permission roles are limited to 1 permission role for non-plus servers and unlimited for plus servers, which you can learn more about [here](hc/plus.md)

 ### Behind The Scenes Changes

-Over the past little while I've been making a bunch of behind the scenes changes to improve existing features, reliability of the bot itself and working on the website rewrite (alongside amazing web devs, [Bruno](https://bruno.codes) and [Nystrex](https://nystrex.com) who have done pretty much all of the frontend work) which will include migration from Patreon to Stripe for Fire Premium.
+Over the past little while I've been making a bunch of behind the scenes changes to improve existing features, reliability of the bot itself and working on the website rewrite (alongside amazing web devs, [Bruno](https://bruno.codes) and [Nystrex](https://nystrex.com) who have done pretty much all of the frontend work) which will include migration from Patreon to Stripe for Fire+.

 There's still a lot more behind the scenes changes coming which will make Fire even better than it already is (yes, it is indeed possible to make the best bot better 😂)